ModDota/moddota.github.io/_articles/scripting/item-drop-system.md

 }
 ```

-The ItemSets entry could also have a "Multiple" kv if we wanted an scenario like "2 of these 3", but this can't guarantee that the 2nd roll won't drop the same item than the first, if it did.
+The ItemSets entry could also have a "Multiple" kv if we wanted an scenario like "2 of these 3", but this can't guarantee that the 2nd roll won't drop the same item as the first, if it did.

 And the RollDrops now looks like this: